medic/cht-tech-radar-implementers/Readme.md

 # CHT Technology Radar for Implementers

-This is the location of CHT Technology Radar for Implementers content.
+This is the repository of the CHT Technology Radar for Implementers content.

-If you are looking for the content of the CHT Technology Radar for Contributors, you can find it [here](https://github.com/medic/cht-tech-radar-contributors).
+If you are looking for the content of the CHT Technology Radar for Contributors, you can find it [in its dedicated GitHub repository](https://github.com/medic/cht-tech-radar-contributors).

-This Tech Radar is built by using the [CHT Technology Radar Core](https://github.com/medic/cht-tech-radar-core).
+This Tech Radar is built by using the [CHT Technology Radar Core](https://github.com/medic/cht-tech-radar-core), which contains the skeleton app and the CHT look-and-feel styles.

 ## Contribute to the Technical Radar